Étoile Sportive du Sahel: Beginnings (1925–1931)

 The club was founded during a public meeting at the French-Tunisian school on Laroussi Zarrouk Street, in Sousse.
 Chedli Boujemla was elected as the first chairman of the multi-sport club.
 La Soussienne and La Musulmane ("The Muslim") were rejected as club names in favor of Etoile Sportive.
 Club members eventually settled on Etoile Sportive du Sahel to reflect the goal of representing a broader region than Sousse alone.
 The Protectorate administration officially recognized the club on 17 July 1925.
 In March 1926, Ali Larbi became chairman of the soccer section of the club, which entered the Tunisian Football Federation.

 Its first team members were Mohamed Bouraoui, Abdelkader Ben Amor, Abdelhamid Baddaï, Sadok Zmentar, Ali Guermachi, Mohamed Mtir, Benaïssa Hicheri, Béchir Dardour et Tahar Kenani.

 In March 1926, Ali Laarbi became president of the football section affiliated to the Tunisian Football League (number 4922).
 After a year of running in which the club played friendly matches, it enters the Honor Promotion Division Center, which corresponds to the second division ranked under the South-South Division of Honor, which awards the title of regional champion.

 ESS played in the final of the national championship against the North Champion.

 The lineup was: Mohamed Bouraoui, Abdelkader Ben Amor, Abdelhamid Baddai, Sadok Zmentar, Sadok Chalouat, Ali Guermachi, Mohamed Mtir, Benaïssa Hicheri, Bashir Dardour and Tahar Kenani.

 The club played the leading roles and matured in 1930–1931, where it won the regional championship and then played against the champions of the Southwest (La Gafsienne) and the South (Club Sportif Gabesien).
 He entered the honor division to no longer experience a lower division demotion.

 Stability and improvement (1931–1939)

 On 25 June 1931, the club held its general meeting early enough to prepare the new season.
 The elected committee is composed of:

-A meeting of Ligue de Tunisie de Football Association, which has organized competitions in that period.
+A meeting of the Tunisian Football Association League, which has organized competitions in that period.